ispeters/async_scope/asyncscope.md

    |10 |2  |3  |1  |1  |
    +---+---+---+---+---+

-   Attendance: 21 in-person + 10 remote

-   \# of Authors: 2

-   Authors' position: 2x SF

-   Outcome: Consensus in favor

-   SA: I'm SA because I don't think async scope needs to protect memory allocations or resources, it's fine for this not to be a capability and I think adding this capability will add complexity, and that'll mean it doesn't make C++26.
 2. In P3149R5 strike option 2 from 6.5.2 (option 2 would prevent spawn from supporting allocators)

    +---+---+---+---+---+